 (c) the reporting entity has established on reasonable grounds the identity of the customer as required by paragraph 28(2)(a) of the Act.

 Note: For a rule relating to providing a designated service covered by item 37 or 38 of table 1, see Division 10 of this Part.

+(1A) In circumstances where subsection (1) applies, the reporting entity is also taken to have established on reasonable grounds, for the purposes of paragraph 28(2)(e) of the Act, whether any person on whose behalf the customer is receiving the designated service is a politically exposed person or a person designated for targeted financial sanctions.

-Customer is trust or foreign equivalent and designated service provided in foreign country
+Customer is trust or foreign equivalent

 (2) For the purposes of paragraph 28(6)(b) of the Act, a reporting entity is taken to have established on reasonable grounds the matter mentioned in paragraph 28(2)(b) of the Act in relation to a customer if: